Je t'aime... moi non plus: History

 The song was written and recorded in late 1967 for Gainsbourg's then-girlfriend, Brigitte Bardot.
-After a disappointing date with Bardot, she "phoned and demanded as a penance" the following day that he write, for her, "the most beautiful love song he could imagine"; that night, he wrote "Je t'aime" and "Bonnie and Clyde".
+After a disappointing date with Bardot, she called him the following day "and demanded as a penance" that he write, for her, "the most beautiful love song he could imagine"; that night, he wrote "Je t'aime" and "Bonnie and Clyde".
 They recorded an arrangement of "Je t'aime" by Michel Colombier at a Paris studio in a two-hour session in a small glass booth.
 The engineer William Flageollet said there was "heavy petting".
 However, news of the recording reached the press, and Bardot's husband, German businessman Gunter Sachs, angrily called for the single to be withdrawn.
 Bardot pleaded with Gainsbourg not to release it.
 He complied, but was not pleased: "The music is very pure.
 For the first time in my life, I write a love song and it's taken badly."

 In 1968, Gainsbourg and the English actress Jane Birkin began a relationship on the set of the film Slogan.
 After the end of filming, he asked her to record "Je t'aime" with him.
 Birkin had heard the Bardot version and considered it "so hot".
 Birkin has stated that "I only sang it because I didn't want anybody else to sing it", jealous at the thought of Gainsbourg sharing intimacy in the recording studio with someone else.
 Gainsbourg asked her to sing an octave higher than Bardot, "so [she'd] sound like a little boy".
 This version was recorded in an arrangement by Arthur Greenslade in a studio at Marble Arch Records.
 Birkin said that she "got a bit carried away with the heavy breathing – so much so, in fact, that I was told to calm down, which meant that at one point I stopped breathing altogether.
 If you listen to the record now, you can still hear that little gap."

 There was media speculation, as with the Bardot version, that the recording documented unsimulated sex, to which Gainsbourg told Birkin, "Thank goodness it wasn't, otherwise I hope it would have been a long-playing record."
 The recording featuring Birkin was released as a single in February 1969.
 The single, which Philips relegated to its subsidiary Fontana, had a plain cover, with the words "forbidden to those under 21" ("Interdit aux moins de 21 ans").

 Gainsbourg also asked Marianne Faithfull to record the song with him; she later recalled, "Hah!
 He asked everybody".
 Others whom Gainsbourg approached included Valérie Lagrange and Mireille Darc.
 Bardot later regretted not releasing her version, and her friend Jean-Louis Remilleux persuaded her to contact Gainsbourg.
 They released it in 1986.